Table of Contents

 How can you view your GRE scores?

 When you finish taking the GRE, you’ll be able to view your unofficial scores for the Quantitative Reasoning and Verbal Reasoning sections immediately at the test center.

 When your official GRE score is ready, 10-15 days after your testing date, you’ll receive an email from ETS informing you that the scores are ready and available for viewing.

-When you sign in to your ETS account, you’ll be able to view your most recent GRE score report, which will contain your official scores for all three sections.
+When you sign in to your ETS account and check your GRE score, you’ll be able to view your most recent GRE score report, which will contain your official scores for all three sections.
 It also includes information about any schools that have received a copy of your scores.

 What does a GRE score report look like?